Managing URL Parameters & Query Strings: SEO Best Practices

 Allow Crawling & Ranking

 The easiest way to prevent Googlebot, or other robots, from crawling a page containing a specific page is to use the disallow command on the robots.txt file.
 This instructs bots to ignore any disallowed page when crawling the website.
-Internal links should only minimally use the disallowed parameter paths.
-This will further discourage robots from finding and crawling the pages.
+Internal links should only minimally use the disallowed parameter paths to further discourage robots from finding and crawling the pages.
 Here is an example of a disallow statement blocking crawls of the “test” parameter:

 The problem with preventing crawling, whether with the disallow or with stronger measures, is that this only prevents crawling.
 It does not have any influence over whether the page with the parameter appears in search results.
 If robots find the URL with that parameter in some other way, the page may still end up in search results.
 This is because the noindex directive, which instructs Googlebot to keep the page out of rankings, is included on the page itself; if Googlebot can’t crawl the page they can’t see the noindex.
 You can end up with pages that are indexed even though Googlebot hasn’t crawled the page.
 Googlebot will state that “No information is available for this page” in the ranking.

 If you have questions about managing parameters on your website, please contact me today.
-For more help with technical SEO, you can also check out my book, Tech SEO Guide 2.0, which provides a reference to managing parameters and many other aspects of the technical side of SEO.
+For more help with technical SEO, you can also check out my book, Tech SEO Guide, which provides a reference to managing parameters and many other aspects of the technical side of SEO.